 And, as a bonus, if you’re planning to escape the heat of the summer – there’s no better place than going up the mountains.
 Let’s check out my recommendations.

-The first mountains I recommend you to visit are Retezat.
+The first mountains I recommend you to visit during the summer are Retezat.
 Especially if you’re not an advanced mountain climber, but would still love to discover some wild landscapes and natural life.

 Trails in Retezat are quite easy and full of green vegetation.
 They’re probably the mountains where you’ll also find the most beautiful and rarest flowers in Romania.